jfbu/texdimens/texdimens/README.md

 > Produces a decimal (with up to five decimal places) `D` such that `Dmm`
 > represents the dimension exactly if possible.
 If not possible it
-> will be smallest representable dimension larger than the original one.
+> will be smallest representable dimension at least equal to the original one.

 `\texdimenpc{<dim. expr.>}`